stevegeek/encoded_id-rails/README.md

 ### Persisting encoded IDs

 You can optionally include the `EncodedId::Rails::Persists` mixin to persist the encoded ID in the database.
-This allows you to query directly by encoded ID in the database.
+This allows you to query directly by encoded ID in the database and enables more efficient lookups.

 To use this feature, you must add the following columns to your model's table: